Gdańsk Street, Bydgoszcz: Development of buildings and means of communication

-The origins of road construction dates back to 1448, when were erected the buildings of the Old Church and Hospital of the Holy Spirit (now Poor Clares' Church), just on the immediate northern side of the river.
+The origins of the construction of the road dates back to 1448, when the buildings of the Old Church and Hospital of the Holy Spirit (now Poor Clares' Church) were erected just on the immediate northern side of the river.

-In 1615, the Church of Rome took over the Order of Saint Clare, which had a significant impact on the Poor Clares' Church architecture: until the mid-17th century, the building was redesigned in the late Gothic - Renaissance style and the sublime monastery's cloister connected with the temple.
+In 1615, the Church of Rome took over the Order of Saint Clare, which had a significant impact on the Poor Clares' Church architecture: until the mid-17th century, the building was redesigned in the late Gothic - Renaissance style and the monastery's cloister connected with the temple.

 At the end of the 18th century, there were several residential buildings along Gdańsk Street: in addition to the Church, an inn was standing at the crossroads with the road to Koronowo and Świecie.

 In 1816, Gliszczyński family established another inn at the location of the current Hotel "Pod Orlem".

 The rapid development of building frontage along the entire length of Gdańsk Street took place after 1835.

-Around 1860, edifices extended up to the crossing with Śniadeckich street, then in 1870 up to the Świętojański street, while basic, core building across Kamienna street -where there was a level crossing- was established in 1890.
+Around 1860, edifices extended up to the crossing with Śniadeckich street, then in 1870 up to the Świętojański street; while basic, core buildings across Kamienna street – where there was a level crossing – were established in 1890.

-After 1900 were built the first large buildings in the northern part of the street including: Water Supply station (1899–1900); War College building (1913–1914); buildings within the newly created Forest district (Osiedle Leśne) after 1933, like houses at Nr.208 to 238.
+After 1900, the first large buildings in the northern part of the street were built including: Water Supply station (1899–1900), War College building (1913–1914), along with buildings within the newly created Forest district (Osiedle Leśne) after 1933, like houses at Nr.208 to 238.
 In the 1950s, new buildings in Osiedle Leśne have been constructed, such as the "Zawisza" WKS sports complex.

-In 1860, the street began to be illuminated with gas lanterns, and with electric lights since 1900.
-Street on the entire length of the road had paved surfaces, separating curbs, along with a tree line.
+In 1860, the street began to be illuminated with gas lanterns, which were replaced by electric lights from 1900.
+The street on the entire length of the road had paved surfaces, separating curbs, along with a tree line.
 The sidewalks were laid from granite boards.

-On May 18, 1888, was launched a horsepowered tram, along the so-called "Red" line (from Theatre Square to Dworcowa street) and in 1892 a second line, "Green", has been launched (along the entire length of Gdańsk Street to the artillery barracks).
+On May 18, 1888, a horse-powered tram was launched, along the so-called "Red" line (from Theatre Square to Dworcowa street) and in 1892 a second line, "Green", was launched (along the entire length of Gdańsk Street to the artillery barracks).

-Trams were electrified in 1896, and in 1937, in connection with the creation of the district Forest, a bus line has been launched.
+Trams were electrified in 1896, and in 1937, in connection with the creation of the district Forest, a bus line was launched.

-In 1932, with the construction of Polish Coal Trunk-Line, a viaduct has been built over the railway (named after Józef Święcicki), has been rebuilt in 1968 and 2006, and the level crossing was closed.
-In 1989, a viaduct was built for the tram and a tram terminal set up in the immediate vicinity of the Forest Park of Culture and Leisure, at the intersection with Rekreacyjna street.
-In 2012 first contraflow lanes for cyclists have appeared in Gdańsk Street.
+In 1932, with the construction of the Polish Coal Trunk-Line, a viaduct was built over the railway (named after Józef Święcicki).
+It was rebuilt in 1968 and 2006, and the level crossing was closed.
+In 1989, a viaduct was built for the tram, and a tram terminal was set up in the immediate vicinity of the Forest Park of Culture and Leisure, at the intersection with Rekreacyjna street.
+In 2012 the first contraflow lanes for cyclists appeared in Gdańsk Street.